phdsystems/stratify/doc/3-design/no-common-packages.md

 3. **Discoverable** — `config.YamlConfigurationLoader` is obvious
 4. **Proper name** — Describes what it does, not where it's used

+## Nuances

+1. **The problem is naming, not reuse** - Shared code isn't bad.
+Lazy naming that creates dumping grounds is bad.

+2. **Small bounded modules exist** - A `config` module used by 5 packages is fine.
+It's cohesive (all config-related) and bounded (won't attract random classes).

+3. **Language matters** - Rust's module system naturally encourages purpose-named modules.
+Languages without strong module systems may struggle more.

+4. **Refactoring path** - If you inherit a `common` package, don't just rename it.
+Split it into cohesive packages first.

 ## Summary

 > "Common" is not a purpose.
 It's an admission of design failure.